An7ar35/superbubble_performance/CONTRIBUTING.md

 #### Git commits
 8) Commits are per file/dependency chain (see previous commits to get an idea)
-9) Commit messages are clear and descriptive starting with the full namespace of the addition/change in square brackets
+9) Commit messages are clear and descriptive starting with the full namespace of the addition/change in square brackets,

 #### Other
 10) Any architectural changes need to be discussed prior.